znuny/Znuny-HealthStatus/doc/en/feature.md

 ```

 ::: warning  :::
-We recommend using a POST request to prevent the API key from being recorded in web or proxy server log files.
+We recommend using a POST request to prevent the API key from being stored in web or proxy server log files.
 :::::::::::